 At The Scottish SEA LIFE Sanctuary we have 2 North American Otters, Isla and Lewis.

-Our Otters are found throughout Alaska, Canada and the northern United States, and are hence named the North American River Otter.
+North American Otters are found throughout Alaska, Canada and the northern United States.
 They are slightly larger than our native European otter and are probably the most numerous Otter species in the wild.
 Lewis and Isla, our Otters, are excellent ambassadors to help us promote Otter conservation as they are more active during the day than our native European Otter.

-Otters have been adapting to their environment for over 2 million years, making them effective hunters on land and perfectly adapted to life in the water.
-However, unless we look after them and their habitats we could lose some of the Otter Species.
+Otters have been adapting to their environment for over 2 million years, making them effective hunters on land and perfectly suited to life in the water.
+However, unless we look after them and their habitats we could lose some Otter Species.

-By far the most common Otter is the Eurasian Otter - so named because they are found from the West coast of Ireland to Japan - though it, like all other Otter species, is under constant threat and is now extinct in Belgium and Switzerland, with population numbers outside Europe currently unknown.
+By far the most common Otter is the Eurasian Otter, so named because they were once commonly found from the West coast of Ireland to Japan.
+However the Eurasian Otter, like all other Otter species, is under constant threat and is now extinct in Belgium and Switzerland, with population numbers outside Europe currently unknown.

 - Loss of habitat through urban development